Where do I get more information about our trip?

 Probably.
 Once you've confirmed your booking with us, we send you an information pack that is specific to the trip you're going on.
 So if you're climbing Aconcagua or cycling through Provence, we'll send you all the relevant information before your departure date.
 If you still have questions or want more information you can always contact us via email or phone.

-Our partnership with Peregrine ensures your entire booking process will be handled by your own Global Journeys dedicated tour consultant who specialises in all types of touring.
+Our partnership with Peregrine ensures your entire booking process will be handled by your own Global Journeys dedicated Travel Advisor who specialises in all types of touring.
 You'll receive the best price - guaranteed, and if you return to book another trip (even with another Operator) you'll receive our additional loyalty bonus.
 The Global Journeys team were awarded Australia's "Best Online Travel Agency" in 2015 by AFTA at the prestigeous NTIA Awards.

 Unfortunately it is not possible to do sections of Peregrine tours.
 However, some of their longer tours are made up of smaller tours completed back-to-back, so it might be possible to book a shorter trip separately